-The Goldador is a nickname to describe a hybrid dog that is a golden Labrador golden retriever mix.
+The Goldador is a nickname to describe a hybrid dog that is a Golden Retriever Lab mix.

 Both parent dogs are wildly popular in the United States and around the world, which means you couldn’t ask for a better cross of traits.

 If you are here seeking Goldador info, you are in the right place.